 WHERE TO STAY: Mäster Johan Hotel

-WHAT TO WEAR: In-keeping with the Swedish lover affair with minimalism it’s got to be the Hespur.
-The brushed cotton will help with the notoriously cold winters in Sweden – don’t say we didn’t warn you.
+WHAT TO WEAR: In-keeping with the Swedish lover affair with minimalism it’s got to be a classic cotton shirt.
+Brushed cotton will also help with the notoriously cold winters in Sweden – don’t say we didn’t warn you.

 If I said to you Denmark, you’d probably first think of Copenhagen?
 But, if you’re willing to venture a little further and experience some of the finest food Denmark has to offer then the beautiful Baltic island of Bornholm is the one for you.
 It’s a magical island famous for its incredibly seasonal produce and delicious smoked fish – it’s pretty hard to eat badly on the island.
 Expect a beguiling mix of old and new architecture, beautiful scenery and some of the most hospital people you’ll ever meet.
 You can thank us later.